-When we heard that they were currently filming a movie with Jackie Chan, rather than doing a happy dance about possibly meeting him, I was more worried about the photos (Jacob had already met him on another trip.
+When we heard that they were currently filming a movie with Jackie Chan, rather than doing a happy dance about possibly meeting him, I was more worried about our experience (Jacob had already met him on another trip.
 What are the chances they meet again!).
 Though it might appear to be a massive cave in photos, photos can be deceiving.
 The ice cave was made up of two main larger caverns with a narrow (and sometimes low) walkway in between.

 With the film crew and the tour groups of around 70 people, the cave was uber cramped.
 There was one small corner in the back where everyone got a turn taking photos, but the main and most photogenic area with the best light was being filmed and was off limits to us.
 Too bad I snuck a photo… to remember that from now on, Jackie Chan is my nemesis!!! 😡😭 (Well, okay..
 I hear he’s a really nice guy, but it was really unfortunate that their film day was the day we went!
-Or fortunate, if it’s your dream to see Jackie Chan!)
+Or fortunate if it’s your dream to see Jackie Chan!)

 After a few photos, we left ahead of most of our group and ducked into a small tunnel that our guide showed us approximately 20 feet (6 m) away from the entrance of this cave.
 There wasn’t anyone here and the light was much nicer!